Are Christmas trees poisonous to cats?

 1. Investing in a faux Christmas tree with in-built lights and soft greenery to reduce the damage the tree can do to your cat.
 Here's the best artificial Christmas trees to buy this year!

 2. If you have a real tree and the base has water in it, use a cover or tree skirt so your cat doesn’t have access to the water source, which can have adverse affects on your cat if drunk.

 3. Consider using an anti-scratch spray to deter your cat from pawing at the tree.

-4. PETA recommends keeping your tree away from launching zones, such as tables, chairs and other places your cat usually climbs, and wrapping the tree base in foil or popping a sheet beneath it, as cats supposedly don’t like the feel of foil on their paws.
+4. Keep your tree away from launching zones, such as tables, chairs and other places your cat usually climbs, and wrapping the tree base in foil or popping a sheet beneath it, as cats supposedly don’t like the feel of foil on their paws.

-5. Give your tree a good wash with the hose outside and let it dry off before brining it it.
+5. Give your tree a good wash with the hose outside and let it dry off before bringing it in.